 Work out how you’ll split the bills before they start coming in.
 Try our comprehensive budget planner to start tracking what your and your partner’s money is doing.
 A budget helps you get all your outgoings – the bills you’re paying and the spending you’re doing - in one pile and all your incomings - the money you have coming in – in another pile.
 Once you know what you’re spending and saving you can decide how household expenses including bills can be paid.
-Perhaps, you split the bills down the middle or decide to pay them proportionally if, for example, one of you earns more than the other.
+Perhaps, you might decide to split the bills down the middle or decide to pay them proportionally if, for example, one of you earns more than the other.

 You may want to merge everything into one account and manage your money together in one spot.
 Choosing to merge your accounts reduces how many accounts you have which can cut account-keeping fees.

-A joint account can streamline your household running costs by allowing you to have one area into which you can both put an agreed amount.
+A joint bank account can streamline your household running costs by allowing you to have one area into which you can both put an agreed amount.
 This account is then used to pay bills and cover household expenditure which could include buying the groceries.

-A joint account is a bank account with two account holders.
+A joint bank account is a bank account with two account holders.
 Joint accounts are often used by couples to combine some or all their finances to help manage household expenses, including mortgages, and to save together.